zemrys/p2pool-Lyra2RE/README.md

 * The Bitcoin Foundation for its generous support of P2Pool.
 * The Litecoin Project for its generous donations to P2Pool.
 * The Vertcoin Community for its great contribution to P2Pool.
-* Everyone contributing to the P2Pool-N repository adding new coins.